tarsil/saffier/docs/index.md

 * **Constraints** - Unique constraints through meta fields.
 * **Native test client** - We all know how hard it can be to setup that client for those tests you need so we give you already one.
+* **Multi-tenancy** - Saffier supports multi-tenancy and even offers a possible solution to be used out of the box if you don't want to waste time.

 And a lot more you can do here.